Cielquan/python_test-cielquan/CONTRIBUTING.rst

 In the following you will find a bunch of guidelines/rules for contributing to ``python_test-cielquan``.
 For the guidelines use your best judgement to follow them.
-Rules only apply to Pull Requests and must be followed as otherwise the contribution cannot be included.
+Rules only apply to pull requests and must be followed as otherwise the contribution cannot be included.

-If you have ideas for improvement of this paper feel free to submit them in an issue or even a Pull Request.
+If you have ideas for improvement of this paper feel free to submit them in an issue or even a pull request.

 Table of contents: